Haixing-Hu/js-common-util/README.md

 - `isHtmlElementHasClass`: Checks if an HTML element has a specific class
 - `fixScroll`: Fixes scroll issues on mobile devices
 - `scrollTo`: Smoothly scrolls to an element or position
+- `getAncestorClasses`: Gets an array of CSS classes from an element and its ancestors

 ### <span id="date-and-time-formatting">Date and Time Formatting</span>